5 Undiscovered Natural Wonders of the U.S.

 Photo courtesy of www.kentuckytourism.com

-In Kentucky’s Cumberland Falls State Resort Park, a full moon, a clear night and the mists of a waterfall combine to create a “rainbow” in the night.
+In Kentucky’s Cumberland Falls State Resort Park, a full moon, a clear night and the mists of a waterfall combine to create a “rainbow” in the dark.
 The phenomenon stirs a sense of the mystical and dreamy, but is actually the product of science.

-Steep walls of the wide gorge, supporting the 68-foot-high, 125-foot-wide Cumberland Falls, capture large amounts of mist.
+The steep walls of the wide gorge, supporting the 68-foot-high, 125-foot-wide Cumberland Falls, capture large amounts of mist.
 If the moon is full or nearly full, the moonlight can create a lunar rainbow, also known as a “moonbow.”
 This nighttime counterpart to the sun’s rainbow may appear ghostly and white, but when it’s very cold and clear, the moonbow colors glow.

 Other places in the U.S. have occasional moonbows, but at Cumberland Falls (also called “the Niagara of the South”), any full moon, year-round, could produce these memorable arcs.
 River rafting, horseback riding and hiking can all be enjoyed by day, before heading out as a moonbow-seeker at night.
 Admission to the park is free.

-Plan your trip: Corbin KY Tourism | Kentucky Tourism
+Plan your itinerary: Cumberland Falls State Resort Park | Corbin KY Tourism | Kentucky Tourism

 2. Underground boat rides in Indiana